Altinn/altinn-studio-docs/content/altinn-studio/guides/maskinporten-app-integration/_index.en.md

 ## Setup Application to use Maskinporten Integration

-When modifying the application to use the Maskinporten integration, we need to adapt the `program.cs` file.
+When modifying the application to use the Maskinporten integration, we need to adapt the `Program.cs` file.

 First of all we need to add the MaskinportenHttpClient service with the appropriate configuration in the function `RegisterCustomAppServices`: